rwynn/monstache-site/src/config.md

 boolean (default `false`)

+!!! warning
+    Replay is currently deprecated in favor of `direct-read-namespaces`.
+Replay may be removed in a future release.

 When replay is true, monstache replays all events from the beginning of the MongoDB oplog and syncs them to Elasticsearch.

 !!! note ""